-If you are thinking about replacing your windows, you should know all of the options you have.
-There are a lot of them!
+If you are thinking about replacing your windows, you should know all of the types of home windows available!

 Single Hung Windows